Leaderboard

 5 points

-I've heard that a thousand times but yet Gina did.
+12. I've heard that a thousand times but yet Gina did.
 I do worry about her.
 She is very unfocused at times.
 She will stop at a green light, or go on a red light.
 Her mind is elsewhere at times.
 I hate to get on her about things understanding her position but I explain to her that as sad as it is, she needs to snap out of it because it's dangerous.
 She rode her bike some a year after her first and started doing well but then the second son got pretty bad couple months before he passed and she didn't even want to ride her bike anymore.
 I hope she comes back around but I understand.
 Even before the second son passed, we could be driving home from a nice dinner out, I'd look over and she'd have tears in her eyes then apologize for crying.
 No need to apologize, I can't imagine what she's going through.
 Now with the second one.
-Very heartbroken.5 points
+Very heartbroken.

-Wordle 334 4/6 🟨⬜⬜⬜⬜ ⬜🟨⬜🟨⬜ 🟩⬜🟩⬜⬜ 🟩🟩🟩🟩🟩 My third guess was a choice between two, and of course I guessed the wrong one.
-ADIEU, TANGO, GRAVY, GLASS5 points
+13. Wordle 334 4/6 🟨⬜⬜⬜⬜ ⬜🟨⬜🟨⬜ 🟩⬜🟩⬜⬜ 🟩🟩🟩🟩🟩 My third guess was a choice between two, and of course I guessed the wrong one.
+ADIEU, TANGO, GRAVY, GLASS

 4 points

-My sister passed in '98.
+19. My sister passed in '98.
 My Dad who never ever showed emotions was very affected.
 At Thanksgiving he would give the blessing & mention her.
 He cried every time for 10 years @Mister Beanz hugs to Gina.
 Being unfocused & having shit for memory is part of the loss thing.
 I had the same thing when Woscrapr passed.
 Still do....but a bit better now 3 years later.
 A few months after WoScrapr passed I asked a widow in the neighborhood what is going on with me?
 She explained that the brain has changed & it's part of the "deal" As @MoseySusan perhaps some grief therapy would help edit: I see you answered the therapy thing.
 Another thing I still do is listen to Grief podcasts.
 It helps.
-You see how others react & act to grief https://www.noraborealis.com/podcast https://www.dougy.org/news-media/podcasts https://katebowler.com/everything-happens/4 points
+You see how others react & act to grief https://www.noraborealis.com/podcast https://www.dougy.org/news-media/podcasts https://katebowler.com/everything-happens/

 4 points